UMAprotocol/UMIPs/UMIPs/umip-179.md

 ## Finding Slow Fill Requests
 A slow fill is requested a when a _destination_ SpokePool contract emits a `RequestedV3SlowFill` event.
 A slow fill request is made by supplying a complete copy of the relvant `V3RelayData` emitted by a `V3FundsDeposited` event.

-1. For each `SlowFillRequested` event, identify whether the request is eligible for a slow fill by determining whether the `inputToken` and `outputToken` addresses are equivalent.
+1. For each `RequestedV3SlowFill` event, identify whether the request is eligible for a slow fill by determining whether the `inputToken` and `outputToken` addresses are equivalent.
-2. For each resulting `SlowFillRequested` event, determine whether it has been completed by either of the following methods:
+2. For each resulting `RequestedV3SlowFill` event, determine whether it has been completed by either of the following methods:
    - Querying the destination SpokePool `FillStatus` mapping with the corresponding `V3RelayData` hash, OR
    - Searching for a corresponding `FilledV3Relay` event.
-3. For each of `SlowFillRequested` event, apply filtering on the basis of its destination SpokePool `FillStatus`, such that only `SlowFillRequested` fills are retained.
+3. For each `RequestedV3SlowFill` event, apply filtering on the basis of its destination SpokePool `FillStatus`, such that only `RequestedV3SlowFill` fills are retained.
-4. Each resulting `SlowFillRequested` shall be matched against a corresponding `V3FundsDeposited` event on the origin SpokePool.
+4. Each resulting `RequestedV3SlowFill` event shall be matched against a corresponding `V3FundsDeposited` event on the origin SpokePool.
 Any events that cannot be matched shall be dropped.
-6. The resulting set of matched and validated `SlowFillRequested` events shall be included as SlowFills in the subsequent RootBundle.
+6. The resulting set of matched and validated `RequestedV3SlowFill` events shall be included as SlowFills in the subsequent RootBundle.

 ## Computing Slow Fill payment amounts
 `V3FundsDeposited` `outputAmount` values specify the exact amount to be received by the `recipient`, and therefore exclude any relayer or LP fees paid.
 In the event of a Slow Fill, the relayer portion of the implicit fee is effectively nulled.
 Therefore, the outputAmount shall be increased by the amount corresponding